iter-tools/regex/README.md

 # @iter-tools/regex

-`@iter-tools/regex` is a fully-featured non-backtracking regex engine, scripted in javascript.
+`@iter-tools/regex` is a fully-featured regex engine, scripted in javascript.
 The engine's implementation is non-backtracking, which makes it ideal for matching against streaming inputs of any kind.
 It is expected to be used most commonly in the building of streaming parsers, especially in conjunction with `@iter-tools/parserate` (coming soon!).

-Not everyone needs a streaming regex engine, but sometimes its abilities are extremely useful.
-It is able to work on live input streams for example, which are of potentially infinite size.
-This is because its non-backtracking state machine (it's an NFA) means it need only keep one character (ok, two characters) from a stream in memory at a time.
+Not everyone needs a streaming regex engine.
+If you are matching a static regex against string data, it is very likely that you should be using the native regex implementation.
+However if you are working on data that is fundamentally a stream and this engine may save you from having to load all the data into a string first.
+If perf is your only reason to use this engine, make sure to do some tests to see that you are actually gaining perf. **The engine is still quite slow!**

 ## Performance